The Cogment Platform

 - Comparing different agent types/implementations without requiring any change in the implementation of the environment

-Before diving right in, we recommend taking the time to read the Core concepts section which details the terminology we use for several critical concepts of Cogment.
+Before diving right in, we recommend taking the time to read the core concepts section which details the terminology we use for several critical concepts of Cogment.
 You can then proceed to read on how to install the platform.

 Citations